 24) Outlander (Outlander series) by Diana Gabaldon

-Diana Gabaldon’s bestselling series Outlander follows Claire Randall, an English WWII nurse who accidentally travels back in time to Scotland in 1743.
+Diana Gabaldon’s time-slip historical fiction series Outlander follows Claire Randall, an English WWII nurse who accidentally travels back in time to Scotland in 1743.
 Claire is forced to start a new life in the past, but many things are different here – women are viewed as a man’s property, the Scottish hate the English, and Britain is wrought with political instability.
 Claire must hide her secret above everything, but this is made harder when she is forced to marry the young and handsome outlaw Jamie Fraser.
 Even as her feelings for Jamie begin to grow, Claire still yearns to return to the future where her loving husband is waiting for her.

 25) Waverley by Walter Scott

 Renowned as the father of historical fiction, Walter Scott wrote twenty-six historical novels during his life.
 His first and most popular novel Waverley is set in 1745 during the Jacobite revolution.
 It is the story of Edward Waverley, a young English soldier who struggles to find his place in Scotland.
 Edward is branded a deserter when he overstays his leave from the British army, but he’s soon rescued by Jacobite Highlanders.
 Struggling to reconcile his personal identity and political loyalty, Edward takes comfort in the love he finds along the way.
 Waverley remains a classic historical fiction book, much recommended.

 26) Catherine the Great: Portrait of a Woman by Robert K. Massie